How do I apply to HEOP?

 If a student does not perform well and is denied acceptance.
 HEOP returns the HEOP eligibility form back to the Admissions office as a non-accept.

 What happens after the interview and testing and when all forms are submitted?

 HEOP staff reviews all documents and meets with Financial Aid staff to review financial documentation.
 Student Services signs off on the HEOP Eligibility form.
 This form is returned to Admission for an additional sign-off.
 HEOP provides the last sign-off.
 A copy of the form is left with Admissions.
 If HEOP Staff sign-off on the student application, Admissions prepares a letter of acceptance and HEOP notifies the student of the final decision by telephone.

-Now that I am an admitted HEOP student, will I (or my family) have to provide any money in order to attend Sage College of Albany?
+Now that I am an admitted HEOP student, will I (or my family) have to provide any money in order to attend the college?